Email FacebookTwitterMenu burgerClose thin

 Robo-Advisor Fees vs. Traditional Advisor Fees

 If you’re just starting out and have a small balance, you might consider working with a robo-advisor.
-As a rule of thumb, robo-advisors generally charge lower fees than traditional advisors.
-While traditional advisors typically charge higher fees, robo-advisor fees can be 0.25% to 0.50% of AUM, according to the same 2023 Advisory HQ report.
+As a rule of thumb, robo-advisors typically charge lower fees than traditional advisors.
+While traditional advisors typically charge higher fees, robo-advisor fees can be 0.25% to 0.50% of AUM, according to a 2023 Advisory HQ report.

 Of course, you’ll be getting different levels of service from each type of advisor.
 Though both provide portfolio management, a robo-advisor won’t guide topics like estate planning and insurance planning.
 Also, you’ll have limited access to humans with a robo-advisor.
 Typically, robo-advisors are recommended for people with less complicated situations and less to invest, while traditional advisors are suggested for those with more money and more complex financial situations.